History of newspapers in California: History

 Los Angeles's first paper, La Estrella de Los Angeles or The Los Angeles Star, began publishing in May, 1851, also half in Spanish (until 1855).
 The Southern Californian began in July, 1854, and an all Spanish paper, El Clamor Publico, began competing for Spanish-speaking readers in June 1855.
 San Diego's first paper was the Herald, established in May 1851.
 Before 1860, California had 57 newspapers and periodicals serving an average readership of 290,000.

 The Mountain Democrat, located in Placerville, CA, is the oldest newspaper in California, boasting continuous publication since 1851.
 The Mountain Democrat is a local newspaper covering news, sports, and features in El Dorado County.

 The oldest continuously operated paper on the North Coast (also the oldest paper north of Sacramento) is the Eureka Times-Standard, which has been in continuous publication since it began as the Humboldt Times in September 1854.
 Its longest operating competitor was the Humboldt Standard, which began in 1875.
 After many years competing as independent dailies, both papers were managed as separate operations under the same owner for a brief period before being combined in 1967, which resulted in the current name.
 Local ownership also ended in 1967.

 The Mountain Messenger, located in Sierra County, is California's oldest weekly publication, established in 1852.
-The adjudicated paper continues to be published on Thursday each week in Downieville by Carl Butz, who bought the paper from long-time editor Donald Russell in 2020.
+The adjudicated paper continues to be published on Thursday each week in Downieville by Carl Butz, who bought the paper from long-time editor Don Russell in 2020.

+Not far behind that, "The Trinity Journal" in Weaverville, Trinity County, began publication in January 1856.
+David E. Gordon and Harry Seaman were founding partners.

 James King of William began publishing the Daily Evening Bulletin in San Francisco in October, 1855 and built it into the highest circulation paper in San Francisco.
 He criticized a city supervisor named James P. Casey, who on the afternoon when the story about him had run in the paper, shot and mortally wounded King.
 Casey was lynched by the early vigilante committee.
 The Morning Call was established and began publishing in December 1856, and later merged with the Bulletin to become the long running Call-Bulletin.